mbasso/react-cssom/README.md

 ### Additional API

-ReactCSSOM also exposes 2 simple API to mount and unmount styles, here they are:
+ReactCSSOM also exposes 2 simple API to mount and unmount styles in the DOM, here they are:

 ```js
 import ReactCSSOM from 'react-cssom';